-Oliveretta Elaine Duffy was born on October 20, 1894, in Charleroi, Pennsylvania.
-Olive, as she was known to family and friends, did not have much of a childhood.
-Life in industrial Pittsburgh was depressing and grim with its smoky factories and hard living.
-She married Bernard Krug Thomas at the age of 16 (which wasn't uncommon at the time)...
+Oliva R. Duffy was born on October 20, 1894, in Charleroi, Pennsylvania.
+Ollie, as she was known to family and friends, did not have much of a childhood.
+Life in industrial Pittsburgh was depressing and grim, with its smoky factories and hard living.
+Olive's father died while she was still young, forcing her to leave school to help earn her keep...

 B. Reeves Eason Jr.